cbeardsmore/searchAndDestroy/README.md

 #####Purpose

-Various implementations of search techniques
+Implementation of both Beam Informed search and Memory Bounded A* search

 ##### File List

 ```
-../???
+./Documentation
+./???
 ```